How to design exponential (10x) business models?

 4. Channels: Multi-modal and Social

-Many exponential businesses are using social collaboration to connect physical and multiple digital outlets to enhance the value of their core offering.
+Many exponential businesses are using social collaboration to connect physical and multiple digital outlets to enhance the value of their core offerings.
 Think of this as user-generated content amplified through network externalities—the more people that contribute to the platform, the more valuable the service becomes.
 The fastest-growing companies use this strategy as a driver of customer acquisition, engagement and lifetime value.
 The traffic app Waze married GPS data with real-time traffic input from users, using gamification methods to make the process fun and engaging.
 Waze was bought by Google for $1.3 billion when they had only 100 employees, and it has since become the go-to service for commuters.

 5. Key Activities: Ultra scalable processes